hackergrrl/art-of-readme/README.md

 labelled *"DRINK ME"* and *"EAT ME"*, respectively.

 The pattern of README appearing in all-caps is a consistent facet throughout history.
-In addition to the visual strikingness of using all-caps, UNIX systems would sort capitals before lower case letters, conveniently putting the README before the rest of the directory's content<sup>[2](#footnote-2)</sup>.
+In addition to the visual impact of using all-caps, UNIX systems would sort capitals before lower case letters, conveniently putting the README before the rest of the directory's content<sup>[2](#footnote-2)</sup>.